Caitlyn Jenner Reportedly Thrilled To Have Khloe Kardashian Back In Her Life

 — HollywoodLife (@HollywoodLife) May 25, 2019

-However, Cait is said to be very thankful for the progress that she’s made with Khloe, and is feeling good about what the future may hold for the duo.
+However, Cait is said to be very thankful for the progress that she’s made with Khloe and is feeling good about what the future may hold for them.

-In her memoir, Caitlyn revealed that Khloe had the hardest time with her transition, and that she wished that she and Kardashian would have sat down privately to talk things through, as they have on many issues in the past.
+In her memoir, Caitlyn revealed that Khloe had the hardest time with her transition and that she wished that she and Kardashian would have sat down privately to talk things through, as they have on many issues in the past.

 Jenner revealed that she had tried to speak with Kardashian about the topic, but that things have never been the same between them.